MetabolicEngineeringGroupCBMA/YeastPathwayKit/README.md

 The sequences were assembled programmatically using [pydna](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-015-0544-x).

-The python file `plasmid_script.py` containes a script that assembles plasmids using data in a set of csv files:
+The python file `plasmid_script.py` contains a script that assembles plasmids using data in a set of csv files:

 - [promoter_list_001.csv](sequences/promoter_list_001.csv)